dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 quickly alerting us to any highly-pathogenic variants.

 We decided to use a k-mer based approach.
-A k-mer is a short, fixed-size (say 10-30 base-pairs) section of overlapping DNA.
+A k-mer is a short, fixed-size (say 10-30 base pairs) section of overlapping DNA.
 Any section of DNA can be converted into a set of k-mers, and counting the number of unique k-mers in all the incoming reads produces a k-mer distribution.
 By comparing it to k-mer distributions from viruses that have